Home » Building & Planning » Planning controls & guidelines » Local Environmental Plan

-The Clarence Valley Local Environmental Plan 2011 (CVLEP 2011) has received final approval and commenced as of notification on the NSW Legislation website on 23 December 2011.
+The Clarence Valley Local Environmental Plan 2011 (CVLEP 2011) commenced upon notification on the NSW Legislation website on 23 December 2011.
 It replaces all local environmental plans previously applied to the Local Government Area.

 The amendments to the DCPs also include new controls for clearing of native vegetation in the residential zones (including what have previously been known as rural residential zones).
 These controls replace all previous tree preservation orders which are also rescinded upon commencement of the CVLEP 2011.
 A fact sheet summarising the new clearing controls is available from Council.

-For enquiries during this transition period please contact Council's Strategic Planning Section on 02 6643 0200.
+For enquiries please contact Council's Strategic Planning Section on 02 6643 0200.